jon-lipstate/Vue3-Firebase9-Template/README.md

 # Vue3 + Firebase9 + Vuetify3 Template Project

-WORK IN PROGRESS
+This is intended to be a minimal template for the above.
+It has Auth+Roles, Functions & the Firestore setup.

 ## Project setup

 1. Setup your firebase project, needs email auth, firestore, hosting, storage
 2. `.firebaserc` should point to your project
 3. `src/firebase-config.ts` needs updated to your projects config
-4. npm install, both in main dir and in functions dir
+4. `npm install`, both in main dir **and** in functions dir
+5. `firebase login`
-5. `firebase deploy`
+6. `firebase deploy`

 ## Features